Tabatha Forbes New Zealand, b. 1972

 Tabatha graduated with a Doctorate in Fine Arts in 2016 from the Elam School of Fine Arts, Auckland University.
 Tabatha is now based in Taranaki, New Zealand after living in Rarotonga, Cook Islands between 2011-17.
 Previous to this, she lived on an orchard west of Auckland, New Zealand where she painted, taught botanical art and began her postgraduate study.

 Her interdisciplinary practice includes painting, photography, video, writing, performance and audio visual installations.
 Tabatha has held three major exhibitions in Rarotonga (2011-2017).
-Working with South Pacific flora, fauna and natural history each of her projects has included collaborating with Cook Island craftsman and women.
+Working with South Pacific flora, fauna and natural history, each of her projects has included collaborating with Cook Island craftsmen and women.

 Tabatha has been featured in group and solo exhibitions in Rarotonga and New Zealand.